Contributor: Melissa O’Neill, LCSW, Director of Clinical Operations at Timberline Knolls Residential Treatment Center

 Yet, women business owners often have minimal support, mentors for professional growth and funding for their businesses compared to their male counterparts.

 Whether a female entrepreneur is a mother or not, she is likely juggling many responsibilities in addition to her business, which can influence feelings of isolation and being overwhelmed throughout her journey and possibly leading to substance use disorders.

 Substance Use Disorders and Addiction in Women

-For a woman who may have poor coping skills, certain personality traits, a family history of substance abuse, is currently taking certain medications and/or dealing with other factors that increase her susceptibility to substance abuse, the work stress from entrepreneurship can be a triggering situation.
+For a woman who may have poor coping skills, certain personality traits, a family history of substance abuse, is currently taking certain medications and/or dealing with other factors that increase her susceptibility to substance use disorders, the work stress from entrepreneurship can be a triggering situation.

 Research has shown several factors that may increase a woman’s susceptibility to substance use disorders, including differences in stress reactivity, increased rates of mood and anxiety disorders, higher incidences of eating disorders, and the prevalence of post-traumatic stress disorder .